sharkparty/heatmap/README.md

     * So I default to the schema I was provided with, but it's easy enough to pass in a config to override the mappings.
 There's an example in the unit test:
     * ```const subject = heatmapDataMapper(mockData, { ...defaultConfig, path: 'result' });```
 1. Appear in two different locations on the page, each of them bound to different keys in the "index" object (you will need to copy and modify the supplied data)
     * There's two mock data files and two implementations in `App.tsx`.
-This entire repo is kind of a module demo for the module `@sharkparty/heatmap`, which can be installed as an npm package.
+This entire repo is kind of a module demo for the module `sharkparty-heatmap`, which can be installed as an npm package.
 1. The time period and severity controls in the screenshot are not required to be implemented
     * If I have time, I'll implement them into the little app that uses the module installation of this.
 1. All data mappings to the widget should be configurable.